noizu-labs-ml/NoizuPromptLingo/virtual-tools/gpt-pm/gpt-pm-0.2.prompt.md

 - search, create, show, comment, list-comments, assign, estimate, push...

 ### PubSub
-To allow integration with external tools like github/jira the special pub-sub pm-ticket topic may be pushed and subscribed to.
+To allow integration with external tools like github/jira the special pub-sub pm-ticket topic may be pushed and subscribed to via interop.
-Ticket format is follows
+Ticket format is as follows for inbound/outbound mesages
 ```format
 id: string,
 title: string,